UltraCart/rest_api_v2_sdk_ruby/docs/AffiliateApi.md

 opts = {
   _limit: 10000, # Integer | The maximum number of records to return on this one API call.
 (Maximum 10000)
   _offset: 0, # Integer | Pagination of the record set.
 Offset is a zero based index.
-  _expand: "_expand_example" # String | The object expansion to perform on the result.
+  _expand: '_expand_example' # String | The object expansion to perform on the result.
 Only option is link.
 }

 begin